kenlim/fresh-tabula-js/README.md

 #### `extractStreamCsv`

-Use this method to process extracted data from the CSV using callbacks, via streams.
+Use this method to process extracted data from PDFs using callbacks, via streams.

 Callbacks will be executed for each parsed section of the PDF.

 Extracted data is a string representing an array of all rows (in CSV format) found, including headers.

 ``` js
 const tabula = require('tabula-js');